 9. You found out you or someone in your family is allergic – Assuming you don’t have any medical history of allergies from animals, then all of a sudden, you start experiencing different symptoms like watery eyes, runny nose, hives, and shortness of breath.
 If you have any of these symptoms, go to the emergency room immediately.
 Allergies can be fatal, and if your dog is the root cause, rehoming is the humane option.

 10. A sudden change of heart (for some reason, or for no reason at all) – Puppies are affectionate, fun, and loving.
 You may like them at first.
-But reality bites.
-And sometimes, we start hating our pets for no reason at all.
+But reality kicks in and you start to realize how much work a puppy really is.

 How to decide what’s best for you and your dog